shidarin/cdl_convert/README.rst

 Changelog
 ---------

+*New in version 0.9:*

+- Added ability to parse CMX EDLs
+- Fixed a script bug where a collection format containing color decisions will not have those color decisions exported as individual color corrections.
+- Added a cdl_convert.py stub file to the package root level, which will allow running of the cdl_convert script without installation.
+Due to relative imports in the python code, it was no longer possible to call cdl_convert/cdl_convert.py directly.
+- The script, when run directly from cdl_convert.py, will now write errors to stderror correctly, and exit with a status of 1.

 *New in version 0.8:*

 - Added ``--single`` flag.
 When provided with an output collection format, each color correction in the input will be exported to it's own collection.